canonical/charmed-aether-sd-core/docs/reference/testing.md

 ## A note on workload testing

 Charmed Aether SD-Core is a charmed distribution of Aether SD-Core.
-The focus of the testing is therefore on the charms themselves - and not on the workload.
-If you are interested in learning more about how the underlying 5G core is tested (ex.
-3GPP procedures), please refer to the upstream project.Charmed Aether SD-Core is a charmed distribution of Aether SD-Core.
-Therefore, the testing focuses on the charms themselves - and not on the workload.
+Therefore, the testing focuses on the charms themselves - and not on their underlying workloads (ex.
+5G network functions).
 If you want to learn more about how the underlying 5G core is tested (ex., 3GPP procedures), please refer to the upstream project.